Frequently Asked Questions

 Email related to the Take Control ebook series will now go to the address shown by default in the Email pop-up menu.
 (Note that if you subscribe to the TidBITS email newsletter, TidBITS will now also go to this email address.)

 How do I unsubscribe from Take Control’s general announcement list?

-Log in to your Take Control account as described above, and then on the Profile tab, choose No from the "Contact Me?" pop-up menu, and click the Save Changes button.
+Log in to your Take Control account.
+At the top of the page, click your name to open the Profile page.
+On the Profile page, choose No from the “Contact Me?” pop-up menu and click the Save Changes button.

 How to Contact Us